icyguy64/DL4HC_Course_Project/README.md

 The predictions that provide the results in the paper are provided in `predictions/`.
 Each directory contains:

-* `preds_test.psv`, a pipe-separated value file containing the HADM_ID's and model predictions of all testing examples
-* `train_new_model.sh`, which trains a new model with the hyperparameters provided in the paper.
 * `y_hat_0.csv`, which contains the predictions from the first BERT model.
 * `y_all_0.csv`, which contains the actual labels from the first BERT model.
 * `yhat_raws_0.csv`, which contains the raw predictions before rounding from the first BERT model.
 The number appended behind indicates the index of the BERT model.
 0 - First, 500 - Second, 1000 - third, 1500 - fourth, 2000 - fifth